agcalambra/coursera-data-cleaning/CodeBook.md

 This codebook describes the output data from *run_analysis.R* placed within *tidy.txt*.

 #### Comprehensive Notes
 A more comprehensive description of the data set can be found in the [Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), inside *features_info.txt*.
+Materials used for this project was retrieved from this [repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 #### Algorithm Overview
 1. Load the essential libraries dplyr and reshape2.